 I didn’t see Mostar’s former top-secret underground airport hangar.
 It’s disguised in the mountains near the airport.
 Tito stationed fighter planes in the hangar to hide them from the Soviets.
 You can tour the hangar on your own or book a “Death of Yugoslavia Tour“.
 It wouldn’t have been fun in the heavy rain.

 Bruce Lee Statue

-A “weird, offbeat” sculpting of Bruce Lee is in Zrinjevac Park.
+An “offbeat” sculpting of Bruce Lee stands in Zrinjevac Park.
 Croatian sculptor Ivan Fijolic created the statue in 2005.
-At the time it was in Spanish Square and the artist intended it to be a “fun, lighthearted symbol of peace”.
+At the time it was in Spanish Square – named in memory of Spanish Troops who died in the United Nations Protection Force (UNPROFOR) during the war in Bosnia and Herzegovina.
+The artist intended it to be a “fun, lighthearted symbol of peace”.
 Some locals took a dislike to the statue and vandalized it.
 It was replaced in 2013.

 We didn’t visit Kravice Waterfalls outside Mostar – probably best on a hot summer day.
 People swim in the lake and under the waterfalls.

 “Rakija – local moonshine – destroys bacteria, relieves stomach and muscle pain, annihilates viruses, and disinfects wounds instantly.”